distributed-system-analysis/pbench/agent/containers/images/README.md

  * `<DISTRO>-push-<TYPE>` (e.g., "fedora-34-push-alpha"):  push the specified
    containers

-_NOTE_: the supported distributions are centos-# and fedora-#, where the minimum CentOS version is 7, and the minimum Fedora version is the latest non-end-of-life releases.
+_NOTE_: the supported distributions are listed above.

 Further, each container has its own build target per distribution: